 None of these other things has risen to the level of baseball for him, though they have provided life lessons.
 For that reason, we allow him to focus his time on baseball.
 He participates in the other activities, without letting them dominate.

 We do similar things with our other children.
 Sarah, for example, loves to dance, but not just because Irish dance is her favorite thing.
 No, I think it’s as much social for her.
 We use Irish dance as a mechanism for her to build friendships and relationships, which she needs as a shy child and someone who’s a little bit more laid back.
 It’s a good thing for her to develop a long history with several people who share a common interest.

 Again, we allow her to experience other things.
 Because dance isn’t as demanding — she’s not trying to win the world championships like Joseph is in baseball — we allow her to have what might be a higher level of involvement in her other activities than Joseph has.

 Every family and every child are different.
 Ask yourself what you’re trying to get from the activities.
-You’re not here just to run children around from one activity to the next, but you are here to help them develop as a person, to provide for them, to have family activities and moments that are centered around your kids.
+You’re not here just to run children around from one activity to the next, but you are here to help them develop as people, to provide for them, and to have family activities and moments that are centered around your kids.

 Those are all good and positive things: don’t abuse them.